PHC CJ Mazhar Alam elevated as SC judge

 -

-PHC CJ Mazhar Alam elevated as SC judgeBy Sohail KhanDecember 22, 2016Print : Top Story
+PHC CJ Mazhar Alam elevated as SC judgeBy Sohail KhanDecember 23, 2016Print : Islamabad

-The committee considered the recommendations of the Judicial Commission of Pakistan for appointment of judge in the Supreme Court and appointment of the Chief Justice Peshawar High Court.
+The Committee considered the recommendations of Judicial Commission of Pakistan for appointment of Judge in the Supreme Court and appointment of Chief Justice Peshawar High Court.

-The committee after detailed discussion confirmed the nomination of Justice MazharAlam Khan Miankhel, Chief Justice Peshawar High Court as a Judge of the Supreme Court of Pakistan and Justice Yahya Afridi, senior Puisne Judge for appointment as Chief Justice, Peshawar High Court, against the anticipated vacancy which will occur on elevation of Justice Mazhar Alam Khan Miankhel, the incumbent Chief Justice of Peshawar High Court as Judge in the Supreme Court of Pakistan.
+The Committee after detailed discussion confirmed the nomination of Justice MazharAlam Khan Miankhel, Chief Justice Peshawar High Court as Judge of the Supreme Court of Pakistan and Justice Yahya Afridi, senior Puisne Judge for appointment as Chief Justice, Peshawar High Court against the anticipated vacancy which will occur on elevation of Justice Mazhar Alam Khan Miankhel, the incumbent Chief Justice of Peshawar High Court as Judge in Supreme Court of Pakistan.

 It is pertinent to mention that on December 13, 2016 the Judicial Commission of Pakistan headed by Chief Justice Anwar Zaheer Jamali, being the Chairman of the Commission had recommended elevation of Chief Justice Peshawar High Court Mian Mazhar Alam Khan Miankhel as the judge of the Supreme Court.